 1. Adding Strikethrough Formatting

-You may format cells in Excel based on certain conditions using conditional formatting.
+You may format cells in Excel based on certain conditions using Conditional Formatting.
 Strikethrough formatting, which is a line through the text in a cell, is one style of formatting that might be helpful.
 This tutorial will teach you how to format Excel cells with strikethrough using checkboxes.
-You may quickly and simply strike through text in a cell with a single click by including a checkbox in your worksheet and setting up a conditional formatting rule.
+You may quickly and simply strike through text in a cell with a single click by adding a checkbox in your Excel worksheet and setting up a conditional formatting rule.
 This is a practical technique to keep track of work or designate it as finished.

 - First, go to the Developer tab and click on the Insert drop-down as in the image below.